-Circuits can be represented in many different manners, from the pictorial view (realistic representation), to a block view (A flowchart explaining the working of the circuit).
-In this guide/tutorial, I will be explaining how to read, understand, interpret and even make your own schematics if you are an absolute beginner and are still not ready to read advanced tutorials.
+Circuits can be represented in many different ways, from a realistic pictorial view, to a block view (A flowchart explaining the working of the circuit).
+In this guide/tutorial, I will be explaining how to read, understand, interpret and even make your own schematics as an absolute beginner who may not be ready to read advanced tutorials yet.
 Let’s get started!

 Why go schematic, are there significant advantages?

 Circuit schematics are, by far, the simplest way to show a circuit whilst also not compromising on details.
-The diagrams of parts used are also standardized, meaning your circuit will not only be simply to draw and to read, but will be understandable everywhere around the globe (with some minor differences between a few countries).
+The diagrams of parts used are also quite standard across the world, which means that your circuit will be simple to draw and will be readable around the globe (barring a few minor differences between countries).

-Drawing a pictorial representation of the circuit (realistic view) might help you to actually get a feel for the size, shape but will be more time consuming and tedious, not to mention that sizing can be done after the circuit is built (and will in fact be better and less mistake prone).
-Drawing the circuit with your own components can be simple and faster, but it will only be readable by you and also risks compromising a lot of the details.
-Schematics take care of both these problems.
+Drawing a pictorial representation of the circuit (realistic view) might help to get a feel for the shape and size of the components, but will be tedious and time consuming (picking components of the right size can also be done after the circuit has been designed).
+A circuit could also be drawn informally, i.e. with your own representation, but this would only be readable by yourself, not others.
+Schematic representations of circuits takes care of both these problems.

-You can see the difference for yourself in the above two pictures, which represent the same circuit.
+The difference can be seen in the above two images that represent the same circuit.

 Some Common symbols

 Before proceeding any further, it is essential to get familiar with a few basic components in schematic view-

 This is the symbol for a generic DC source.
 It consists of a pair or multiple pairs of parallel lines, with the shorter one indicating the cathode (ground) and longer one indicating the anode (VCC).
 Each pair indicates a single cell of a particular voltage.
 It is the power source of your circuit.